 Advanced melanoma care

-We are dedicated to finding new therapies to treat melanoma through research and our partnership with Masonic Cancer Center, University of Minnesota, one of 41 National Cancer Institute comprehensive cancer centers in the US.
+We are dedicated to finding new therapies to treat melanoma through research and our partnership with Masonic Cancer Center, University of Minnesota, a National Cancer Institute-designated comprehensive cancer center.
 If you need advanced care in the treatment of metastatic melanoma (melanoma that has spread to other parts of the body), we now offer isolated limb perfusion chemotherapy, chemoembolization, radioembolization, high-dose interleukin-2 therapy, as well as leading-edge surgical options.